 The natural fire return interval for chaparral, however, prior to the arrival of humans, was likely on the order of centuries in some places.
 This longer interval is based on the fact that naturally-caused fires are the result of lightning.
 Most of California has some of the lowest lightning frequencies in North America.
 As a result, fires, especially large ones, were likely a rare occurrence on the landscape.

 After colonialists arrived, fire frequencies were reduced for a time due to the near destruction of the Indigenous way of life.
 But then, as ranchers started burning to expand grazing land, fire frequencies picked up again, ultimately leading to today's dangerously high rate of fire and loss of fragile, shrubland habitat due to a growing human population and the climate crisis we have caused.
+Unfortunately, the state of California ignores this threat to native shrublands and is engaged in an effort to add even more fire (and proxies to fire - clearance and herbicides) to these endangered plant communities.

 Red maids (Calandrinia ciliata) is a somewhat common, low-growing herbaceous plant in open areas.